slonoed/slonoed.github.io/_posts/2017-08-27-using-symbols-in-redux.md

 Assume we want to show only reliable info.
 On the article page we want to show data received one minute ago or later.

-If the data is old, we can notify the user about it while fetching update.
+If data is old, we can notify a user about it while fetching update.
 Alternatively, to show preloader.

 ## Implementation